puppylinux-woof-CE/puppylinux-woof-CE.github.io/team.md

-3. If you're good at video publishing, help to create some sort of videos about Puppy Linux (marketing, inspirational, educational, etc) and upload it to common video sharing websites such as Puppy Linux.
+3. If you're good at video publishing, help to create some sort of videos about Puppy Linux (marketing, inspirational, educational, etc) and upload it to common video sharing websites such as You Tube.

 4. If you have some extra space in your server hosting, help to mirror Puppy Linux files.